tobimori/kirby-dreamform/docs/03_actions.md

 ### What are Actions?

 Actions are ran after form submission & field validation.
-They can utilize the submitted field data, change them, or ultimately still reject the submission.
+They can utilize the submitted field data or ultimately still reject the submission.

 Combining these actions, you can create complex, multi-dimensional workflows for your forms, without leaving the Kirby Panel.

 ### Available Actions

+#### Abort

+The Abort action allows you to stop the submission process and display a custom message to the user.

+#### Conditional

+TODO

-#### Discord Action
+#### Discord

 The Discord action allows you to send answers of a submission to a Discord channel by utilizing [Webhooks](https://discord.com/developers/docs/resources/webhook).